 Key Functions of an Effective Google App Security

-To protect your cloud data and meet compliance requirements, you’ll need a set of functions integrated with your Google Workspace and its services (Gmail, Drive, etc.).
+To ensure Google Workspace Cloud App Security and meet compliance requirements, you’ll need a set of functions integrated with Google Workspace and its services (Gmail, Drive, etc.).
 Here are the key functions required to create an effective app security strategy.

 Cloud Access Management & Shadow IT Control